fhellwig/convertcase/README.md

 ### `isUpperCase(str)`

-Returns true if *every* character in `str` is an upper case letter.
+Returns true if _every_ character in `str` is an upper case letter.

 ### `isLowerCase(str)`

-Returns true if *every* character in `str` is an lower case letter.
+Returns true if _every_ character in `str` is an lower case letter.

 ## License

 The MIT License (MIT)

-Copyright (c) 2016 Frank Hellwig
+Copyright (c) 2022 Frank Hellwig

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal